-More and more, viewers and listening are switching to streaming audio and video rather than downloading files.
+More and more, viewers and listeners are switching to streaming audio and video rather than downloading files.
 But currently, criminal penalties for copyright infringement distinguish between offering a work for downloading and offering a work for streaming.

 Criminal penalties for copyright infringement should be harmonized to remain technologically neutral

 The Copyright Alliance supports aligning criminal penalties for infringement of the public performance right, currently at most a misdemeanor, with those for infringement of the reproduction and distribution, which can result in felony charges for willful and egregious infringement.